Summer Savings!

 3. Figure out your net income

 Once you’ve put together your profit and loss statement, it’s useful to analyze it.
 It’ll show whether you’re profitable or not.
-But it also allows you to identify where you can save or reduce spending.
+But it also allows you to identify areas to save or reduce spending.

 Profitability measures how much a business earns compared to its expenses.
 There are different ways to measure profitability.
 Two common measures of profitability are gross profit margin and net profit margin.